-The regulators have also brought in many changes such as credit accessibility, moratoriums etc., within the system; to ease the pressure of the financial ecosystem, this has had a ripple effect on the industry.
+The regulators have also brought in many changes such as credit accessibility, moratoriums, etc., within the system; to ease the pressure on the financial ecosystem, and this has had a ripple effect on the industry.

 The macro factors continue to stay grim, the group insurance industry continues to thrive under these pressures.
 However, these are systemic aspects beyond the control of the companies and hence, elimination of these risks may not be possible.
 The Group insurance companies only focused on creating marketplace differentiation and enhancing operational efficiency; to create a competitive edge that will facilitate sustained long-term growth.